 A: Transcribe-a-thons are crowdsourced events where people work to transcribe or make a copy of information that is in a different format.
 People transcribe audio and video recordings, and they transcribe handwritten documents, turning them into easier to read, typed versions.
 Just as there are citizen science projects, or science done by the interested public, this is a citizen history project!

-For the Douglass Day transcribe-a-thon in 2023, we will be transcribing the papers of Mary Ann Shadd Cary.
+For the Douglass Day transcribe-a-thon in 2024, we will be transcribing the correspondence of Frederick Douglass himself.

 A: Good news!
 No special training or skills are required.
-To get started, all Douglass Day transcribers get to watch a short, 7-minute video.
-It introduces you to the Zooniverse transcription platform and walks you through the simple step-by-step process of transcribing and identifying important names from Colored Convention records.
+To get started, Douglass Day transcribers may watch a 6 minute video about the By the People platform.
+It introduces you to the transcription platform and walks you through the simple step-by-step process of transcribing and identifying important names (in this 2021 video, papers from Mary Church Terrell are shown).
 By the end you’ll know everything you need to know to help make history—or, really, to help make history more accessible to others.

 A: You can learn more via the Douglass Day website, and you can follow @DouglassDay on Twitter, where you can judge entries in the #GDDBO or Great Douglass Day Bake Off.
 You can even bake your own Douglass Day cake.
 If you do, don’t forget to tag @OttWC and @MarquetteRaynor.